konstantine25b/polymarket_algo/src/scheduler/README.md

 - **Quiet mode**: Reduce output verbosity
 - **Automated trading**: Automatically places buy orders and sells positions on Polymarket based on prediction data
 - **Trading opportunities**: Identifies potential trading opportunities with customizable thresholds
+- **Minimum prediction filtering**: Only bid on opportunities with predictions above a specified percentage
 - **Weighted selection**: Option to use weighted probability selection for buy opportunities instead of always choosing the best one
 - **Separate thresholds**: Configure different thresholds for buying and selling positions
 - **Dry run mode**: Test the auto-bidder and auto-seller without placing actual orders